 Ulcerative colitis and colorectal cancer

-Patients at higher risk of cancer are those with a family history of colon cancer, a long duration of colitis, extensive colon involvement with colitis, and those with an associated liver disease, sclerosing cholangitis.
+Patients at higher risk of cancer are those with a family history of colon cancer, a long duration of ulcerative colitis, extensive colon involvement with ulcerative colitis, and those with ulcerative colitis-associated liver disease, sclerosing cholangitis.

 Genetics and colorectal cancer